SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Indeed, too many countries Raisoning may lead to countries unrestrained by morality A8 to achieve the bestest they could
 	* But to actually achieve "the best", we need to constantly adjust the balance:
 		* Before the 7 years war, Britian and France still fought even nominally at peace A20
-		* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15 (FIND QUOTE: "quite brutally"?)
+		* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
 * These small adjustments are, although potentially brutal, completely necessary
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
 	* Because europeans intentionally set up goverment to prevent one from being too powerful A24